bhisaac/5eFP/5eFP-SRD.md

 MAX Wounds describes the maximum number of wounds you can have.
 Whenever you reach MAX Wounds, discard any additional wounds assigned beyond your MAX Wounds score and you gain the dying condition (see _Dying_ below).

 > Your MAX Wounds score depends on what kind of character you created.
 Healers have (4 + CON) MAX Wounds.
 Healers are generally good combatants with features that protect and heal themselves and others.
 Scoundrals have (4 + CON) MAX Wounds.
-Scoundrels are generally charismatic opportunists when seen and nearly invisible while unseen.
+Scoundrels are generally charismatic when seen and nearly invisible while unseen.
 Mages have (3 + CON) MAX Wounds.
-Mages are generally spellcasters or versatile specialists with less emphasis on physical training and defense.
+Mages are generally spellcasters or versatile specialists with more mental and less physical training.
 Warriors have (5 + CON) MAX Wounds.
 Warriors are fighters or expert combatants with extensive training in attacking and defending.

 ### Prone